cgeneske/CyberArkEPMLCDLifecycle/README.md

         ...
         ```
 These settings will ensure that lifecycle candidacy remains effectively silo'd for each process (thanks to the unique EPM Set and Platform(s) that each process will leverage) and will prevent false off-boarding for accounts that are being authoritatively lifecycle managed through a neighboring process.

-## Logging
-Being designed to run both interactively and non-interactively, this utility automatically generates log files during each execution.
-These log files are created automatically in a `"Logs"` subfolder ( created automatically by the solution), in the same directory that contains the script file.

-Additionally, when `$ReportOnlyMode` is set to `$true`, a CSV file containing all accounts that are candidates for on-boarding and/or off-boarding is supplied, to simplify any subsequent data processing and review.

->**NOTE:** The script will immediately abort if the log file cannot be created!
-As a result, it is important you ensure that the executing security principal (e.g. user or service account) has the necessary NTFS permissions in the script's directory to create the Logs folder and log files within.
-Run the script interactively to observe the error you're receiving in console, if this should occur.

 ## Limitations and Known Issues
 ### ERROR: *Failed to get LCD derived platforms --> "...The given key was not present in the dictionary..."*